kenglish-pfi/nlpcaffe/README.md

 [2]

 The average sentence has 19.85 words when long sentences are capped to 30 words.
-We train batches of 128 sentences with an average batch time of 0.128 s on a Nvidia GTX 780 TI, yielding the calculation of 19,850 words per second.
+We train batches of 128 sentences with an average batch time of 0.128 s on a Nvidia GTX 780 TI.